Diagram-Driven Course Questions Generation: Appendix

-In the first case (Text Constraint Lost), as shown in Figure \ref{fig:13}, the generated questions fail to incorporate the target text, leading to inconsistent question generation.
-Regarding the cause of this issue, we hypothesize that the model's instruction processing capabilities are not fully refined, resulting in the loss of target text during the generation process.
+The first challenge, Text Constraint Lost (Figure \ref{fig:13}), manifests when the generated questions fail to maintain fidelity to the target text, resulting in contextually inconsistent question generation.
+Our analysis suggests that this phenomenon stems from limitations in the model's instruction processing capabilities.
+Specifically, the neural architecture appears to inadequately preserve and integrate the target text constraints during the generation pipeline, leading to divergent outputs that, while potentially coherent, deviate from the intended textual context.

-In the second case (Diagram Interpretation Bias), as shown in Figure \ref{fig:14}, while the generated questions assess students' concept comprehension to some extent, they show simplified concept application compared to ground truth questions, indicating room for improvement.
-In response to this issue, we visualize the selected relevant background knowledge during the question generation process, as shown in Figure \ref{fig:14}.
-It can be observed that these background knowledge entries do not contain any content related to the text ``filter blood," making it difficult for the model to generate questions related to this concept.
+The second challenge, Diagram Interpretation Bias (Figure \ref{fig:14}), reveals a notable gap between the model-generated questions and ground truth questions in terms of course application depth.
+While the generated questions demonstrate basic assessment of students' course comprehension, they often exhibit simplified or superficial understanding of course concepts.
+To investigate this phenomenon, we conducted a visualization analysis of the knowledge retrieval process during question generation, as illustrated in Figure \ref{fig:14}.
+Our findings reveal a significant limitation: the retrieved background knowledge corpus lacks crucial content related to key concepts such as ``filter blood,'' thereby constraining the model's ability to generate sophisticated, course-relevant questions.

-In the third case (Concept Ambiguity), as shown in Figure \ref{fig:15}, the generated questions fail to reflect concept-related content, merely providing simple extensions of the target text.
-Similarly, for this issue, we visualize the selected relevant background knowledge during the question generation process, as shown in Figure \ref{fig:17}.
-The questions generated in this case demonstrate basic concept awareness but fail to interact with the specific details presented in the background knowledge.
-This indicates that the model tends to adopt generic question patterns, lacking sufficient in-depth analysis of the specific content within the diagram, which may be related to the long-tail phenomenon present in the training samples.
+The third challenge, Course Ambiguity (Figure \ref{fig:15}), represents a important limitation in current DDCQG systems.
+In these cases, the generated questions demonstrate minimal engagement with course-specific content, instead defaulting to surface-level expansions of the target text.
+This suggests a deeper architectural limitation in connecting diagram elements with relevant course concepts and pedagogical objectives.